Lightbox Image

 River Access, Boat Launches & Parks

-The East Branch Lackawanna River runs for almost 13 miles through southern Wayne County.
+The East Branch of the Lackawanna River runs for almost 13 miles through southern Wayne County.
 This section of river has been designated as a High-Quality Coldwater Fishery and a Migratory Fishery.
 Strong populations of wild brook trout and brown trout reproduce naturally in this section of river and it is not stocked by the PA Fish and Boat Commission.
 There are no PFBC boat launches or access areas on this section of river.
-Most access to the East branch Lackawanna River is found via the O&W Rail Trail.
+Most access to the East Branch of the Lackawanna River is found via the O&W Rail Trail.